Election 2020: All you need to know about cannabis legalization on the ballotBruce Barcott, David Downs, and Max Savage LevensonMay 28, 2020

 What am I voting on?

 The next President of the United States.
-Also: 33 US Senate seats; all 435 seats in the House of Representatives; 11 state governors; thousands of state senators and representatives; and many local city council, or county supervisorial races.
+Also: 33 US Senate seats; all 435 seats in the House of Representatives; 11 state governors; thousands of state senators and representatives; and many local city and county council races.

 What’s at stake?